- eSignature Admission Instructions

 We strongly encourage departments to be proactive in the admission process.
 We have created a report for you to view to see the incomplete admission applications for a given department and/or program.
 Detailed instructions on accessing this report can be found here.

 Most forms are available on our Forms and Documents page.
 For students seeking teaching certification, some items are required to be signed by Teacher Certification.
 A detailed explanation on how to sign these documents electronically and a listing of what documents need to go to whom can be found on here.
-While Graduate Studies will still accept paper copies, we strongly encourage and recommend all documents be completed electronically.
+While the Graduate School will still accept paper copies, we strongly encourage and recommend all documents be completed electronically.
 This allows for quicker processing and better records of submission.

-FORM C (Degree Program): This form needs to be submitted to Graduate Studies and Research during the first semester of students' course work (once admitted to a program) in order to prevent students from receiving a Form C hold on their account.
+FORM C (Degree Program): This form needs to be submitted to the Graduate School during the first semester of students' course work (once admitted to a program) in order to prevent students from receiving a Form C hold on their account.
 Please make sure both the advisor and student sign this form.
 Also, if the student is teacher certified the Form C must go to Teacher Certification for approval.
 Please make sure that the department name and course number are included (i.e., POLS 538) and that the number of credit hours is filled in on the form.

 APPLICATION FOR GRADUATION: The application for graduation must be submitted to the Registrar's office (via